Hubix9/PotatoLink/README.md

 If you are going to run it on your server I advise you to put it behind a reverse proxy with rate limiting capabilities, since rate limiting hasn't been built in to the application

 ## Disclaimer
-This project is not meant to run in an production environemnt
+This project is not meant to run in a production environment